HAUNTED MONTGOMERY COUNTY

 Malvern, PA 19355

 The Paoli Battlefield Historical Park was site of one of the most gruesome battles of the American Revolution.
 The British troops attacked the Americans at midnight with bayonets and swords leaving many dead, and perhaps a few spirits in their wake.
-If you'd like to see for yourself, the park will be hosting a paranormal investigation on November 14, 2015.
+If you'd like to see for yourself, the park hosts special public paranormal investigations.

 VALLEY FORGE NATIONAL HISTORICAL PARK